 Routes of Santiago de Compostela in Spain: The Route of Santiago de Compostela is also known as the Way of St. James.
 For more than a thousand years, pilgrims have been walking the Route of Santiago de Compostela, their final destination is the Cathedral of Santiago de Compostela with the tomb of the apostle St. James.
 The Cathedral of Santiago de Compostela in Spain is one of the most important Christian pilgrimage sites, the other two are: Jerusalem and Rome.
 There are more than 1800 monumental buildings along the Route of Santiago de Compostela, such as bridges, bell towers, cathedrals, churches, city gates, hospitals, inns and monasteries, like the San Millán Yuso and Suso Monasteries.
-The three most important cathedrals along the Route of Santiago de Compostela in Spain are the Burgos Cathedral, León Cathedral and the Cathedral of Santiago de Compostela.
+The three most important cathedrals along the Route of Santiago the Compostela in Spain are the Burgos Cathedral, the Leon Cathedral and the Cathedral of Santiago the Compostela.
+León Cathedral was closely modeled on the Gothic cathedrals of France, especially Reims Cathedral.
 The Route of Santiago de Compostela in Spain was declared a UNESCO World Heritage in 1993.
 Extension of the UNESCO World Heritage Site in 2015: Some of the earliest pilgrimage routes to Santiago de Compostela in Spain.
 The UNESCO World Heritage is now inscribed on the UNESCO World Heritage List as: Routes of Santiago de Compostela: Camino Francés and Routes of Northern Spain.

 www.werelderfgoedfotos.nl © Copyright World Heritage Photos classic car road trip